 Sugar-Free, Gluten-Free, And Keto Approved Cheesecake Bars

-The best part of this yummy recipe is they are Keto/Low carb, gluten-free and sugar-free.
-But you won’t notice the difference and neither will your family.
-I tried to get my daughter to eat these, but the minute she realized they were sugar-free she changed her mind and said they wouldn’t taste the same.
+The best part of this yummy recipe is they are Keto Low carb, gluten-free and sugar-free, But often people can't tell the difference!
+I tried to get my daughter to eat these, however the minute she realized they were sugar-free she changed her mind and said they wouldn't taste the same.

-She did and loved them.
 After a couple of bites, I admitted they were sugar-free!
-She told me straight out she didn’t notice a difference.
+She told me straight out she didn't notice a difference.
 Once again, moms win!
 The sprinkle of the cinnamon and sugar on top of the cheesecake wins me over every time.
 Most people say they had no idea the low carb cheesecake bars were made any different than "regular".

 Making our Keto Snickerdoodle Cheesecake Bars